What makes a good assistant basketball coach?By Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-Clipboards, markers... make sure you have them ready on the bench, during time-outs, and in the locker-room both pre-game and halftime.
+Clipboards, markers... make sure you have them ready on the bench, during time-outs, and in the locker-room.

-Uniforms, towels... help keep track of and collect uniforms.
-At games, we keep an extra "blood uniform" that a player can quickly change into, in the event of extensive blood on a uniform.
+Uniforms, towels... help keep track of uniforms.
+We keep an extra "blood uniform" that a player can quickly change into, in the event of extensive blood on a uniform.
 Have a good supply of dry towels on the bench.

 Water... make sure players have water available on the bench.

-Medical, first-aid kit... make sure you have it at games and practices, and that it is well-stocked.
+Medical, first-aid kit... at all games and practices, well-stocked.
 Know where to find ice.

 Basketballs... make sure your practice and game balls are properly inflated.
 Collect the balls at the end of each practice and secure them.